conan1iu/webscraping/README.md

 ### What I would work on if I had more time... 🌱

-- While I tried out Python for basic data visualisation a few years ago, I basically had to learn it from scratch in 2 days to complete this task.
-Hence, some areas of code can be refined to follow best practices.
+- Some areas of code can be refined to follow best practices - I look forward to learning this as I gain more experience.
 If I had more time here I would:
             - Implement Python classes
             - Add even more comments
             - Make code more readable
             - Figure out a way to segregate different parts of the functions to improve code reuseability
-            - Try to create even more robust error handling and implement better edge cases
+            - Try to create even more robust error handling and implement better edge cases for compatability

 -